Andy Russell (footballer, born 1987)

-Andrew James Russell (羅素; born 21 November 1987), is an English-born Hong Kong professional footballer who currently plays as a centre back for Hong Kong Premier League club Kitchee.
-He also plays for the Hong Kong national team.
+Andrew James Russell (羅素; born 21 November 1987) is a former professional footballer who played as a centre back for Hong Kong Premier League club HKFC.
+Born in England, he represented Hong Kong internationally from 2016 to 2023.

 Club career

-In 2008, Russell signed his first contract as a professional footballer for Happy Valley, which played in Hong Kong First Division.
-After returning to the UK, Russell joined Mossley in the NPL First Division North and found employment with sportswear giants Adidas.
-In his debut season with the club he would represent them 46 times and score two goals.
+In 2008, Russell signed his first contract as a professional footballer for Happy Valley, which played in the Hong Kong First Division.
+After returning to the UK, Russell joined Mossley in the Northern Premier League Division One North and found employment with Adidas.
+In his debut season with the club, he represented them 46 times and scored two goals.
 He joined Chorley in 2010 when manager Garry Flitcroft took over.
-For the 2013–14 season, Russell chose AFC Fylde after being convinced by manager Dave Challinor.
+For the 2013–14 season, Russell chose to join AFC Fylde after being convinced by manager Dave Challinor.
 He helped the club retain the Lancashire FA Challenge Trophy by beating Chorley 4–1 with one goal and one assist.

-In July 2014, Russell announced on his Twitter account that he had signed for Hong Kong Premier League club South China for the 2014–15 season.
+In July 2014, Russell signed for Hong Kong Premier League club South China.

-On 7 January 2017, Russell left South China for Malaysian Super League club Penang after signing a one-year contract with the club.
+On 7 January 2017, Russell left South China for Malaysia Super League club Penang after signing a one-year contract with the club.
 In May 2017, Russell's contract with Penang was terminated due to poor performances.

-On 27 February 2018, Russell left Tai Po, where he had played the previous half-year, for China League One club Liaoning Whowin at a six figure fee, where he could play as a native player.
+On 27 February 2018, Russell left Tai Po, where he had played for the past half-year, for China League One club Liaoning Whowin at a six-figure fee, where he could play as a native player.

 On 25 February 2019, Russell signed with Chinese Super League club Hebei China Fortune.

 On 16 July 2020, Russell joined China League One club Jiangxi Liansheng on loan.

-In April 2021, Russell joined Jiangxi Beidamen.

-In April 2022, Russell joined Sichuan Jiuniu.
+On 2 May 2022, Russell joined Sichuan Jiuniu.

 On 8 February 2023, Russell returned to Hong Kong and joined Kitchee.

+On 31 July 2024, Russell returned to HKFC.

 International career

-On 14 March 2016, Russell received his first call-up for Hong Kong in preparation for the 2018 FIFA World Cup qualification match against Qatar on 24 March 2016.
+On 14 March 2016, Russell received his first call-up for Hong Kong in preparation for a 2018 FIFA World Cup qualification match against Qatar on 24 March 2016.
 He made his international debut in a 2–0 loss to Qatar.

+On 6 November 2023, Russell announced his retirement from international football to focus more on his club career with Kitchee and family commitments.

 Personal life

-Russell was born in Southampton, England and moved to Hong Kong with his parents when he was 18 months old.
+Russell was born in Southampton, England, and moved to Hong Kong with his parents when he was 18 months old.
 He returned to England to attend the University of Manchester.

 Russell married his wife Helen in 2018.
 The couple has a son named Zachary.